knpatel401/filetree/README.md

 # Customizations

+Customizations to filetree can be made via emacs's customize command.
+Some potentially useful customizations are discussed in the sections below.

 ## Files used by filetree
+The files used by filetree are grouped under the filetree-files custimization group.
 | Parameter                        | default                            | Comment                                        |
 |----------------------------------|------------------------------------|------------------------------------------------|
 | filetree-notes-file              | ~/.emacs.d/filetree-notes.org      | File used for file notes                       |